• Skip to primary navigation

 Marinade Without Yogurt

-The chicken is marinated with the following ingredients: ginger garlic paste, red chilli powder, turmeric, cumin powder, coriander powder, oil and salt.
+The chicken is marinated with the following ingredients: ginger garlic paste, red chili powder, turmeric, cumin powder, coriander powder, oil, and salt.

 Some people also use coconut milk or coconut yogurt for the marination.